Yujiulü Datan: Reign

 He immediately allied himself to Feng Ba upon gaining throne and warred against the Northern Wei.
 Datan led the troops to raid the border in the winter of 415, but Emperor Mingyuan met him with his army.
-Datan began to retreat but the Wei general Daxi Jin (達奚斤) rushed after him.
+Datan began to retreat but the Wei general Daxi Jin rushed after him.
 His forces ran into severe weather and had many casualties to frostbite.
 This began a pattern that would last for centuries—often, Rouran would attack, and the Northern Wei would successfully counter-attack, but then would be unable to gain decisive victories over the Rouran.
 Meanwhile Datan reinforced relations with the Northern Yan and sent a tribute of 3,000 horses and 10,000 sheep in 417.

 In 423, almost immediately after Emperor Taiwu took the throne, Datan attacked the Northern Wei with about 60,000 soldiers.
 Emperor Taiwu engaged Rouran troops, and during their first engagement became surrounded, but he fought his way out of danger.
 Subsequently, he made nearly yearly attacks against the Rouran, and each year, Rouran forces would elude him by retreating north, only to return south after he withdrew.

 He was planning another invasion of Wei in 427, but the destruction of Xia and capture of Helian Chang, forced him to reconsider and back down.
 Another raid was made by Rouran in 428 with 10,000 cavalry.

 In 429, on the advice of Cui Hao, and against the advice of all other officials and his wet nurse Nurse Empress Dowager Dou, Emperor Taiwu attacked Rouran.
 Cui believed that further major conflicts with Liu Song were inevitable, and that the Northern Wei must first deal the Rouran a major defeat to avoid being attacked on both sides.
 However, Cui did not accompany Emperor Taiwu on this campaign, although he did inform Kou Qianzhi, another Wei official, that the main Rouran force must be found and destroyed.
 Emperor Taiwu engaged the Rouran and dealt them a mjaor blow, but was unable to find Datan.
 He did not want to advance any further in fear of a trap, and even when Kou informed him of what what Cui had said, he stopped the pursuit.
 Only later did he find out that he was actually close to Yujiulü Datan's position and could have easily found and killed him.
 Datan on the other hand died from an illness on his way and was succeeded in 429 by Yujiulü Wuti.